 "Oh!
 I wasn't expecting you.
 Well make yourself at home.
 I usually paint outside so the fumes don't get to me."

 "Always sensible."
 Daria again felt a faint chill looking at the image.
 All the artwork she'd ever seen consisted of stately portraits and landscapes.
-This was different.
+Jane's was different.
 Pure feeling in paint.

-Noticing that Daria was staring, Jane shifted in her seat.
+Noticing that Daria stared, Jane shifted in her seat.
 "It's just a little experiment.
 Don't worry, I know exactly how to capture the figure of Man or Mer.
 But sometimes I like to practice with something less conventional."

 "No, I like it," Daria said.